22bcs14323/Ethereum_Beginner/README.md

 ### Executing Program

 To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at [Remix](https://remix.ethereum.org/).

+#Author
+Gaurav Pandey

+#License
+This project is licensed under the MIT License.